All Episodes

 It happens every Friday during the Super Bowl week.

-Are you gonna punish Marshawn Lynch?
+Media person, are you going to punish Marshawn Lynch?

-Are you gonna punish this guy?
+Are you going to punish this guy?

-Are you gonna find this guy?
+Are you going to find this guy?

 Because he's not talking to us.